‘Jayeshbhai Jordaar’ trailer: Ranveer Singh’s hero battles for the girl child

-Ranveer Singh is back in a social comedy written and directed by Gujarati actor Divyang Pathak, who appeared in the hit films Kevi Rite Jaish and Bey Yaar.
+Ranveer Singh is back in a social comedy written and directed by Gujarati actor Divyang Thakkar, who appeared in the hit films Kevi Rite Jaish and Bey Yaar.
 Singh’s titular hero battles his family over their prejudice against girls.

 Jayeshbhai Jordaar also stars Shalini Pandey, the star of the Telugu blockbuster Arjun Pandey.
 Pandey has appeared in the direct-to-streamer release Bamfaad alongside Aditya Rawal.
 The cast includes Boman Irani, Ratna Pathak Shah and Deeksha Joshi.